 It is often assumed that refugees and other displaced people who leave or flee their countries of origin were at some point internally displaced, but the relationship between internal and cross-border displacement is poorly understood.
 Evidence points to high numbers of refugees who were internally displaced before fleeing abroad, and suggests that the push and pull factors for internal displacement from areas affected by conflict are similar to those reported by refugees.

-With this increased attention to the violence and associated factors such as poverty and weak governance has come a growing awareness of the many ways in which it forces people to abandon their homes in search of safety.
-Because of the relatively invisible nature of the phenomenon, however, along with the reticence for some governments to recognize the phenomenon, most of the existing evidence on the phenomenon of the respective internal displacement in the NTCA remains anecdotal, and data on IDPs – in terms of figures, locations, vulnerabilities and needs – are not collected through a harmonized approach to provide for data that allows for comparison at regional level.
-There is as such a growing urgency to understand the phenomenon – the drivers, triggers, impacts and patterns – of internal displacement so as to provide the evidence base for operational and policy responses.
+With increased attention on criminal and gang violence and associated factors, such as poverty and weak governance, has come a growing awareness of the many ways in which it forces people to abandon their homes in search of safety.
+Because of the relatively invisible nature of the phenomenon, along with the reticence for some governments to recognise it, most of the existing evidence on internal displacement in the Northern Triangle of Central America remains anecdotal, and data on IDPs – in terms of figures, locations, vulnerabilities and needs – are not collected through a harmonized approach to allow for comparison at regional level.
+There is as such a growing urgency to understand the drivers, triggers, impacts and patterns of internal displacement so as to provide the evidence base for operational and policy responses.